Holmes Chapel Parish Council Finance

 Holmes Chapel Parish Council raises money by precept (a mandatory demand) on Cheshire East Council.
 The precept required is then collected by the Borough Council as part of the council tax levied on council tax payers in the parish.

 Holmes Chapel Parish Council prepares an annual budget detailing our action plan for both revenue and capital spending for the next three years; the budget is agreed in December each year for the ensuing financial year which runs from 1 April to 31 March.

-The Council act on feedback received at annual Parish Meetings, representation at public events (where possible due to COVID at the moment), as well as additional consultations shared with the village populous to compile a long term plan for capital spending (5 Year Plan) as well as a project planning index.
+The Council act on feedback received at annual Parish Meetings, representation at public events, as well as additional consultations shared with the village populous to compile a long term plan for capital spending (5 Year Plan) accompanied by a project planning index.
 The project plan, which includes the 5 year capital spending plan, is reviewed quarterly at the relevant committee meeting to update with new projects and prioritise the proposed time scale for each project.
 The budget is reviewed annually during the budget setting process and formally agreed at Full Council when setting the budget for the following year.
 Projects undertaken during the current financial year are reviewed continually at relevant committee meetings.

 Every payment made by the Council is listed at the end of every set of Full Council minutes.
 Receipts are also logged in the minutes.
-Council accounts are available for scrutiny by any resident by appointment with the Clerk of the Council or the RFO.
+Council accounts are available for scrutiny by any resident by appointment with the Clerk of the Council.

 The Council is audited each year, in accordance with the specifications of the Audit Commission (as per section 4 of the Annual return for Local Councils in England and Wales)